mjordan/iipqa/README.md

 * Add QA checks for book and newspaper import packages.
 * Add PHPUnit tests for compound class.
-* Add ability to run optional QA tests, for example validating .xml files against a schema
+* Add ability to run optional QA checks, for example validating .xml files against a schema.
-* Add developer documentation, so people can add their own tests and content models.
+* Add developer documentation, so people can add their own QA checks and content models.

 ## Development/contributing